ryanmavilia/ryanmavilia.github.io/src/pages/blog/2024-03-18-thoughts-happiness-advantage.md

 filename: 2024-03-18-thoughts-happiness-advantage
 ---

-# Thoughts on The Happiness Advantage by Shawn Achor

 > Happiness is not the belief that we don't need to change it is the realization that we can.

 ## Introduction